Through regulation, all players win and nobody loses.

 This video is simply a "must".
 "The Wonders and Worries of NANOTECHNOLOGY" is a short video (4 min. and 33 sec.) which aims (according to its co-directors and co-producers - and I agree) to aid in the discussion of the societal and ethical implications of nanotechnology.

+In my opinion is well worth watching this video several times, due to the extremely important message that transmits.
 In order to present a practical example of real life, face creams and skin care products as a whole are referred.
 The video also focuses on promoting debate of the societal and ethical implication of nanotechnology.
 As the narrator states, "whenever a new technology emerges, it is necessary to evaluate the risks against the benefits".

 5 comments: